Millennium History

 Mauryan Dynasty:Historical Sources and Origin Early Life Similar to Chandragupta Mauryas lineage in his early life Legends and traditions are more on the basis of reorganization, and concrete evidence is less.
 In relation to his early life, Buddhist-Jain sources suggest that Chandragupta Maurya wa

-• Iranian and Greek Invasions of India :( Iranian and Greek Invasions of India)
+• Iranian and Greek Invasions on India :( Iranian and Greek Invasions of India)

-At the time when the process of integration was going on in eastern India under the leadership of Magadha, around the same time, decentralization and political anarchy prevailed in northwestern India.
-The entire northwestern region was divided into many small states and these states were eager to ma
+At the time when the process of integration was going on in eastern India under the leadership of Magadha, around the same time the northwestern India was dominated by decentralization and political anarchy.
+The entire northwestern region was divided into many small states and these states were eage

 Chandelas of Jejakabhukti (Bundelkhand) After the death of Chandragupta, his son Bindusara BC.
 Magadha became the ruler in 298.
 This second ruler of the Maurya dynasty has been mentioned by various names by Brahmin and Buddhist texts and Greco-Roman writers.
 In the Puranas he has been called by the